The Weinstein Company: Sale efforts, bankruptcy and liquidation

 As of February 2018, several companies had sued TWC, including American Express ($1.4 million), chocolatier Lindt & Sprüngli ($133,333), and Canadian film distributor Entertainment One ($7.2 million for Paddington 2), On March 20, 2018, shortly after the studio filed for Chapter 11 protection, the Bankruptcy Court in Delaware published a 394-page list of creditors owed money from TWC; including the estate of rock musician David Bowie, film director Michael Bay, and former First Daughter of the United States Malia Obama.
 Several Russian studios, including Central Partnership, Paradiz and Volga, and Timur Bekmambetov's Bazelevs Company, were also owed money from the studio.
 On January 7, 2019, Lantern Entertainment said that it was not responsible for TWC's unpaid debts.

 On March 19, 2018, the Weinstein Company announced that it had declared bankruptcy, and is considering a $310 million stalking horse offer with Lantern Capital.
 The company's bankruptcy auction began on May 4, 2018.
 Twenty-three bidders had expressed interest in buying certain assets from the studio.
 On April 27, Miramax and Lantern emerged as the frontrunners in the company's bankruptcy sale.

 On June 22, 2018, Lantern lowered its acquisition price to $287 million.
 On July 9, 2018, several actors, directors, producers and writers protested Lantern's acquisition, asking a U.S. Bankruptcy Court judge not to approve the purchase price for TWC's assets without first extracting a guarantee of payment to the creditors who are still owed money by the studio.

-On July 16, 2018, TWC's assets were sold to the Dallas-based equity firm Lantern Capital Partners for $289 million.
+On July 16, 2018, the bankruptcy judge agreed to convert the bankruptcy into a Chapter 7 bankruptcy with an appointed trustee to oversee liquidation, and TWC's assets were sold to the Dallas-based equity firm Lantern Capital Partners for $289 million.
 A newly formed studio, Lantern Entertainment, assumed the rights to TWC's 277-film library.
 Co-presidents Andy Mitchell and Milos Brajovic took charge of a company that dropped to 50 employees from 170 due to departures and layoffs.
 A trio of film experts were expected to help the co-presidents hire an experienced film CEO.